-The consultant is responsible for the SMEs (Small and Medium Sized Enterprises) participating in the Business Export Coaching (BEC) Project, and is required to coach them to become competent exporters, and to achieve the related results that have been set out in the project's Monitoring and Evaluation Plan.
-This coaching will focus on the implementation of the action plan as developed in the export audit and will take place during on-site visits to each company by the consultants as well as from a distance.
+The Consultant is responsible for the SMEs (Small and Medium Sized Enterprises) participating in the Business Export Coaching (BEC) Project, and is required to coach them to become competent exporters, and to achieve the related results that have been set out in the project's Monitoring and Evaluation Plan.
+This coaching will focus on the implementation of the action plan and will take place during on-site visits to each company by the Consultants as well as from a distance.

-The consultants carry out their work under the direct responsibility of the respective CBI Project Managers in The Hague, who are in charge of the overall management, monitoring, budget and results of the project.
+The Consultants carry out their work under the direct responsibility of the respective CBI Project Managers in The Hague, who are in charge of the overall management, monitoring, budget and results of the project.

-Export Coaching and Connecting to European markets The consultant:
+Export Coaching and Connecting to European markets The Consultant

-- 1. Supports in business development by opening up his European network to the local companies and connecting them with European importers and other relevant partners; - 2.
-Advises on improving the critical export success factors, such as marketing, product development, supply chain management, pricing, sales promotion, logistics, communication, market knowledge, applying market analysis, sustainability, company management, finance etc.; - 3.
-Conducts follow-up coaching to the participating companies that have received training from other specialised CBI consultants on issues like market research, EMP, sustainability, blockchain; - 4.
-Advises on implementing innovative processes and adding innovative content to the CBI program; - 5.
+- 1. supports in business development by opening up his European network to the local companies and connecting them with European importers and other relevant partners; - 2.
+Advises on improving the critical export success factors, such as marketing, product development, supply chain management, pricing, sales promotion, logistics, communication, market knowledge, applying market analysis, sustainability, company management, finance etc.; - Conducts follow-up coaching to the participating companies that have received training from other specialised CBI Consultants on issues like sustainability, digital marketing, and organisational management; - 4.
+Advises on implementing innovative processes and adding innovative content to the CBI program. - 5.
 Advises CBI and project partners on the readiness of the companies for market entry; - 6.
-Assists the companies selected for participation in an international trade fair or road show and advises CBI, CBI project partners and participants in their preparations for these events; - 7.
-Coaches the companies to find and establish business linkages with European buyers; - 8.
-Promotes the project among European buyers and involves them in the project, shares contacts of European buyers and other relevant contacts with CBI and project partners.
+Assists the companies selected for participation in an international trade fair or road show and advises CBI and IPD (responsible for the market entry activities in this programme), other CBI project partners and participants in their preparations for these events; - Coaches the companies to find and establish business linkages with European buyers in close coordination with CBI project partner IPD who takes care of the guidance of participants during market entry activities in Europe;

+8. Promotes the project among European buyers and involves them in the project, shares contacts of European buyers and other relevant contacts with CBI, IPD and other project partners.